December 19, 2024

 Engaging in a conversation with someone with dementia can be quite different from talking to someone in good cognitive health.
 Here are some of the most important tips to keep in mind.

+- Reduce distractions.
 Staying focused on a conversation can be challenging in the presence of a noisy TV or activity outside the window.
 To avoid overwhelming the individual, try to eliminate those distractions by turning off the TV and drawing the curtains.
 Alternatively, you could leave a noisy room to find a quieter place to talk.

+- Keep it simple.
+Following a conversation is not easy when you have dementia, especially when the other person bounces from topic to topic or rushes through their words.
 Slow down your speech, try to stick with one topic, and give the individual plenty of time to form their response.
 If they get lost mid-thought or struggle to respond, ask them a follow-up question to jog their memory instead of finishing their sentence for them.

+- Don’t dismiss what they say.
 Not everything you hear from someone with dementia will be perfectly coherent or logical, particularly when the individual is in the later stages of the condition.
 Telling them that they’re wrong can lead to agitation, though.
-Instead of disagreeing with the person, acknowledge the emotion behind what they say, and try to redirect their attention to another topic.
+Instead of disagreeing with the person, acknowledge the emotion behind what they say and try to redirect their attention to another topic.